IPv6PrefixDelegation for Virtual Machine Manager

 Virtual Machine Configuration

-Connect your VM interfaces to br30
+Connect your VM interfaces to br30 using `virt-manager` or XML:

 <interface type='bridge'> <source bridge='br30'/> <model type='virtio'/> </interface>